 Problem Area 1: Outdoor Plumbing Fixtures

-Exterior plumbing equipment is the first to be hit by unfavourable weather conditions.
+Exterior plumbing equipment is the first to be hit by unfavorable weather conditions.
 This applies to pipes, hose bibs, water tanks, rain barrels, and sprinklers, among others.
 After exposure to low temperatures, cracks may suddenly appear on pipes, or they may freeze and burst, and sprinklers may rupture under snowy conditions.

 Solution: Insulate any exposed plumbing fixtures and box them to protect them from wind damage.
 Hose bibs and sprinkler heads should be drained and their removable components should be stored away before the temperature drops.